February 1, 2026

 The brain isn’t just responsible for thoughts and emotions.
 It also helps regulate:

-If the brain is stuck in survival mode, these systems don’t shut off – they become dysregulated.
+If the brain is stuck in survival mode, these systems don’t simply “shut off” – they become dysregulated.

 This is one reason people can experience very real physical symptoms even when medical tests “look normal.”